 Celebrating 148 years of family farming, Rendleman Orchard continues to grow from strength to strength.
 While the farm focuses on apples, peaches, and nectarines, the sunflowers and wildflowers make it an extremely photogenic location.

 The farm market is open daily from mid-June and is free during the week.
 There is a fee on Saturdays, Sundays & Holidays, while 12-year-olds and under enter for free.
+The Rendleman Orchard aims to open their gates to visitors toward the beginning of July so they can cater to those looking for something to do on the 4th of July weekend.

 Fun Facts about Sunflowers